 Many elderly immigrants who migrate to Canada do not have the skills to navigate cultural dynamics, so personal, psychological, and social supports are necessary to reduce stress among elderly immigrants related to migration.
 These supports include relational, structural, functional, and constitutional supports for appropriate integration into Canadian systems and cities (Noh, Kim, & Noh, 2018, p.
 214).
 "Relational supports" refers to personal connections such as extracurricular activities and interests and building friendships.
 "Structural supports" refers to an understanding of and ability to access services that may be relevant to the lived experiences of immigrant seniors.
 This may include access to affordable transportation, health and wellness information, and access to services.
-In contrast, "functional support" includes having the practical life skills to live in Canada, and "constitutional supports" may include an understanding of basic Canadian human rights and local laws that protect these rights in an everyday setting.
+In contrast, "functional supports" may include an understanding of basic Canadian human rights and local laws that protect these rights in an everyday setting.